It is wise to learn how to prepare for the next recession for peace of mind and security. We owe it to ourselves and our families.

 Just like in the last recession, someone in their 60s, 70s, 80s, may not have the luxury of time to wait another decade for prices to go up/ down; or go back to work to make up for financial losses.

-Also, if you are in a home that suits your needs now AND at retirement, you may not care at all whether the housing market goes up and down.
+Also, if you are in a home that suits your needs now, that is within your budget and perhaps with no mortgage, AND at you are at retirement, you may not care at all whether the housing market goes up and down.

-On this note, if you are in your 40s and 50s, and approaching early retirement or semi-retirement, it may be smart to trade your home now to one that will fit your needs the future.
+On this note, if you are in your 50s or 60s, and approaching early retirement or semi-retirement, it may be smart to trade your home now to one that will fit your needs the future.
 This immediately lowers your cost of living, allowing for additional savings to begin compounding for future use.